awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-connectivity.md

 **Resolution**
 This is a known issue\.
 For more information, see [Routing to multiple TCP destinations on the same port](https://github.com/aws/aws-app-mesh-roadmap/issues/195) on GitHub\.
 App Mesh does not currently allow multiple backend destinations modeled as TCP to share the same port due to restrictions in the information provided to the Envoy proxy at OSI Layer 4\.
 To make sure that TCP traffic can be routed appropriately for all backend destinations, do the following:
 + Make sure that all destinations are using a unique port\.
 If you are using a virtual router provider for the backend virtual service, you can change the virtual router port without changing the port on the virtual nodes that it routes to\.
 This allows the applications to open connections on the virtual router port while the Envoy proxy continues to use the port defined in the virtual node\.
-+ If the destination modeled as TCP is a MySQL server, or any other TCP\-based protocol in which the server sends the first packets after connection, see [Unable to connect to a MySQL server](#ts-connectivity-troubleshooting-mysql)\.
++ If the destination modeled as TCP is a MySQL server, or any other TCP\-based protocol in which the server sends the first packets after connection, see [Unable to connect to a MySQL or SMTP server](#ts-connectivity-troubleshooting-mysql-and-smtp)\.

 If your issue is still not resolved, then you can provide us with details on what you're experiencing using the existing [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/195) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.